kjirou/blog/blog-source/articles/baldurs-gate-3-english-part-12.md

   - For as long as that lasts. は As long as that lasts. でも意味が同じでは？
     - ChatGPT曰く、若干異なる。As long as のみは条件が焦点であり、For が付属すると条件付きの期間が焦点になる。
     - まぁあんまりわからなかった

+### 20, Eliasis - 19:46 - Aradin, Tav

+- Aradin: If it ain't the fearless goblin-slayer.
+- Aradin: You sure you want to be seen with me?
+I ain't exactly popular with this lot.
+- Tav: All you did was stand up for your crew.
+I respect that.
+- Aradin: Half my crew are full of holes.
+- Aradin: Now I'm gonna take the blame for leading the goblins here, _and_ losing track of the bloody druid.
+- Tav: Who's the druid you lost track of?
+- Aradin: Halsin.
+He's the leader arouund these parts.
+Or was.
+- Aradin: We've got a contract to track down some relic, and he wanted in on the job.
+Eyes lit up when he heard about it.
+- Aradin: Didn't work out, though.
+Goblins got him when we were turning tail.
+He's either diggin' latrines or boilin' in a cookpot by now.
+- Tav: Can I have a look at that contract?
+- Aradin: Job's all yours, if you got a death with.
+- Aradin: There's a wizard in Baldur's Gate that'll pay gobloads for a relic, supposedly buried rouund these parts.
+- Aradin: But gold ain't any use if you're too cold to spend it.
+- Tav: Any idea what the relic actually is?
+- Aradin: If I knew that, I wouldn't be back _here_ with half my crew gone.
+- Aradin: But look, if you're itching to meet Kelemvor, I won't stop you.
+- Aradin: It's called the Nightsong.
+Supposed to be hidden under the temple where the goblins jumped us.
+- Aradin: I'd give you the map and with you a happy funeral, but my mate Brian kept hold of it like his own todger.
+Goblins makde short of the fat old chunk.
+- Aradin: All I've got's the contract.
+It'll show you where we turned back, if you feel like dying.
+- Tav: Thanks.
+- Aradin: Heh, don't thank me.
+I'll be well on my way to Baldur's Gate when you die.